 UROP was established at CU Denver in 1994 and is coordinated by the Office of Undergraduate Experiences on the Downtown Denver Campus.
-Over the past five years, the program has provided $215,720 in funding for student research and creative projects ranging from the creation and installation of museum exhibits to medical research.
+Over the past five years, the program has provided more than $200,000 in funding for student research and creative projects ranging from the creation and installation of museum exhibits to medical research.

 The 2014-15 application is now closed.
 Please contact the Office of Undergraduate Experiences (303) 315-2133 for more information, or please see the links below:

 Read about the 17th Annual Research and Creative Activities Symposium here!